 Use the table and reviews below to compare the accounting software solutions that we have chosen to help you make the right purchasing decision.

 Free Trial.
 From £7 p/m

-Xero is the winner of our “Best Overall” award for our top 5 accounting software solutions review.
-It’s the most well-rounded software, has great support (albeit not live support), and offers all of the functionality any small business could possibly need.
+Sage Business Cloud Accounting is the winner of our “Best Overall” accounting software solution.
+It’s the most well-rounded software, has great support, and offers all of the functionality any small business could possibly need.
 While not quite as powerful as Sage 50cloud, it is far more affordable and has all of the necessary functionality for pretty much any small business.

 Starting at $9/month for the ‘Starter’ plan, Xero offers one of the more affordable fully-featured options on the market.
 However, this basic plan is severely limited in terms of how many documents it can produce, so we would highly recommend rather going for the $30/month Xero Standard plan.
 It has all of the same functionality, but isn’t limited by the number of invoices and quotes it can be used to send, or bills it can be used to enter.